-Francis Bacon’s retaling of the Typhon saga in Wisdom of the Ancients (1609) is used by McLuhan for the title of his book, for the title of its Book IV (SIXTY MILLION MAMA BOYS or TYPHON) and for its epigraph.
-Here is the epigraph:
+Francis Bacon’s retaling of the Typhon saga in Wisdom of the Ancients (1609) is used by McLuhan for the title of his complete volume, for the title of its Book IV (SIXTY MILLION MAMA BOYS or TYPHON) and for its epigraph.
+Here is the epigraph to McLuhan’s volume:

 Juno, being vexed, say the poets, that Jupiter had begotten Pallas by himself without her, earnestly pressed all the other gods and goddesses, that she might also bring forth of herself alone without him; and having by violence and importunity obtained a grant thereof, she smote the earth, and forthwith sprang up Typhon, a huge and horrid monster.
 This strange birth she commits to a serpent, as a foster-father, to nourish it; who no sooner came to ripeness of years but he provokes Jupiter to battle.
 In the conflict, the giant getting the upper hand, takes Jupiter upon his shoulders, carries him into a remote and obscure country, and, cutting out the sinews of his hands and feet, brought them away, and so left him miserably mangled and maimed; but Mercury recovering these nerves from Typhon by stealth, restored them again to Jupiter.
 Jupiter being again by this means corroborated, assaults the monster afresh, and at the first strikes him with a thunderbolt, from whose blood serpents were engendered.
 This monster at length fainting and flying, Jupiter casts on him the mount Aetna, and with the weight thereof crushes him.3

-The first part of the second cycle, that of the Minotaur — excluding, that is, the threading of the labyrinth by Ariadne and Theseus — is used by McLuhan in the titles of the first two of the four books constituting Typhon in America:
+The second Daedalus-Minotaur cycle is used by McLuhan in the titles of the first two of the four books constituting Typhon in America: